jonezy35/ansible-homelab/README.md

 Next up is the `fresh_install.yml` playbook.
 This playbook is designed to install a suite of essential utilities on new machines, whether they're running Debian/Ubuntu or RedHat/CentOS.
 Notably, this playbook also imports the `install_docker.yml` playbook, automating Docker installation as part of the setup process.

+`ansible-playbook playbooks/fresh_install.yml --ask-become`

+This will prompt you to input the BECOME password, which is the sudo password for your target machine

 ## Section 5: Monitoring Docker Containers

 After setting up your machines, let's focus on Docker with the `docker_status.yml` playbook.
 This playbook checks the status of your Docker containers, ensuring they are running as expected.